LucasDelfino92/morrowindsharp/mw2.md

 Adds Yet Another Guard Diversity support to the guards added by Morrowind Anti-Cheese and BTB's Game Improvements - Necro Edit.
 - [**Merged Objects Anti-Suck**](https://www.nexusmods.com/morrowind/mods/49232) by Sigourn
 Undoes Merged Objects.ESP changes to the Imperial Netch Blade, Iron Spider Dagger, Stormkiss, and Sjoring Hard-Heart records when using BTBGI Necro Edit and MDMD - More Deadly Morrowind Denizens.

-Last but not least, there's an entirely optional patch you may want to install.

-- [**BTB's Game Improvements - Necro Edit v2.0 (Sigourn Edit)**](https://mw.moddinghall.com/file/40-btbs-game-improvements-necro-edit-sigourn-edit/) by Necrolesian and Sigourn
-Patches BTB's Game Improvements - Necro Edit and BTBGI + MDMD - Creatures Patch to remove creature stat buffs carried over from Morrowind Advanced.
-Compatible with all BTBGI - Necro Edit patches linked earlier.

 ### Install order and load order